Your Shared Ownership questions answered

 Q: How do I apply for a property?

-A: You will need to complete an online low cost home ownership application form with the Help to Buy agent.
+A: You will need to complete an online low cost home ownership application form.

 Your application will then be passed to Snugg Homes.
 As part of the approval process, you will be asked to complete a Financial Assessment and will be asked for the following information: